-The second floor of Collins’ Fulham, London, studio is a beehive of activity, with 50 to 60 people working in different teams: residential, hotel, retail and residential, “The better your team, the better chance you have to get the job done right.
+The second floor of Collins’ Fulham, London, studio is a beehive of activity, with 50 to 60 people working in different teams: residential, hotel and retail.
+“The better your team, the better chance you have to get the job done right.
 You must have the best artisans, the best contractors, and the best people to bring it in on time and on budget.
 We are a results-driven business, to us if a store is late it’s a big problem.”

 Indeed the designer — whose work involves extensive prototyping of materials, treating materials in an interesting way or hand-dyeing materials — works with many craftsmen around the globe to achieve his famously perfectionist visions.
 Collins might like the design on a plate or a detail of a painting and have it blown up and turned into a silk carpet, or have a fabric hand-crocheted for a one-of-a-kind piece of furniture.
 “I make completely impractical things.”
 Consequently, every project is a logistical feat, as at any give time, Collins’ studio might be working with manufacturers and artisans in Britain, Italy and Nepal.